tominop/aswap/mservices/yoda_svc/README.md

-# lmx_svc
+# yoda_svc
-lmx_svc - API microservice for interaction with smart contracts in Limex.
-Written on JS requires express, axios, NodeJS.
+yoda_svc - API microservice for interaction with smart contracts in Youdex.
+Written on JS, requires Express, Axios, NodeJS.
-Address and config of ABI lime smart contract loads from file token.js.
+Address and config of ABI YODA token smart contract loads from file token.js.
 Address and config of ABI DEx smart contract - from file contract.js